In Cold Light

 In Cold Light is a 2025 Canadian thriller film directed by Maxime Giroux in his English-language feature debut, from a screenplay written by Patrick Whistler.
 It stars Maika Monroe, Troy Kotsur, Helen Hunt, and Allan Hawco.

 The film premiered at the 2025 Tribeca Festival on June 7, 2025.
+It was released in the United States on January 23, 2026 by Saban Films, and was released in Canada on February 27, 2026 by Elevation Pictures.